-Nyama Choma is a staple of parties and celebrations in Kenya.
-This term, which literally means “grilled meat” in Swahili, refers to a delicious barbecue where meat (usually beef, lamb, or goat) is marinated in local spices, then slowly grilled for flavor. smoky and juicy.
-Traditionally gluten-free, Nyama Choma is perfect for a festive outdoor meal, reminiscent of warm gatherings around the fire, a tradition dear to Kenyans for Christmas and special occasions.
+Nyama Choma is a staple of Kenyan festivals and celebrations.
+This term, which literally means “grilled meat” in Swahili, refers to a delicious barbecue where meat (usually beef, lamb, or goat) is marinated in local spices and then slowly grilled for a smoky, juicy flavor.
+Traditionally gluten-free, Nyama Choma is perfect for a festive outdoor meal, reminiscent of the warm gatherings around the fire that Kenyans cherish for Christmas and other special occasions.

 Ingredients